Statement of corporate governance practices

 - acting as a liaison between the Board and Management; and

 - ensuring that appropriate procedures are in place to allow the Board and its committees to function effectively, efficiently, and independently of Management.

 Committee chairs are responsible for, among other things, scheduling, setting agendas for and presiding over committee meetings, and acting as a liaison between the committee and the Board.

-Directors are generally expected to possess appropriate knowledge of our business, and regulatory and industry issues, to effectively contribute to the Board and its committees and to apply independent judgment on matters brought before them.
+Directors are generally expected to possess appropriate knowledge of the business of the Company, and regulatory and industry issues, to effectively contribute to the Board and its committees and to apply independent judgment on matters brought before them.

-The Board sets the level of compensation for directors, based on the recommendations of the Corporate Governance Committee and input from the Human Resources and Compensation Committee.
-Directors who are also employees of Economical or of any of our affiliates do not receive any additional compensation for acting as a director of Economical or of any of our subsidiaries.
+The Board sets the level of compensation for directors, based on the recommendations of the Corporate Governance Committee, which on request receives input from the Human Resources and Compensation Committee.
+Directors who are also employees of Economical or of any of our subsidiaries do not receive any additional compensation for acting as a director of Economical or of any of our subsidiaries.